Teddy22/cnntwitter/README.md

 <code>node app.js</code>

 ## View app results on browser and log messages at the console
-App will display on teh webpage at <a href="http://localhost:8085">http://localhost:8085</a>
+App will display on the webpage at <a href="http://localhost:8085">http://localhost:8085</a>